-- Floorbook monitoring

 - Lesson observations / Learning walks

-- Staff and pupil conferencing
+- Staff and children conferencing

 - SHIP visits by local headteachers and other relevant curriculum leads and academy trust partners.

-Pupils' development in RHSE is monitored by class teachers as part of our internal assessment systems.
+Children's development in RHSE is monitored by class teachers as part of our internal assessment systems.

 This policy will be reviewed annually by the school leadership team.
 At every review, the policy will be approved by the local governing body.